intel-analytics/BigDL-2.x/docker/hyperzoo/submit-examples-k8s.md

 - --name: the Spark application name

-- -- conf: include container image to use for the Spark application, driver volumes name and path,  label of pods, spark driver and executor configuration.
+- -- conf: include container image to use for the Spark application, driver volumes name and path,  label of pods, spark driver and executor configuration, etc.

   see the [spark configuration page](https://spark.apache.org/docs/latest/configuration.html) and [spark on k8s configuration page](https://spark.apache.org/docs/latest/running-on-kubernetes.html#configuration) for more details.